 For modern language modules, your choice will depend on your current level of language proficiency.
 If you are unsure about your current level, you can use our languages self-assessment quiz or see Entry requirements for more advice.

-We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
-The Certificate of Higher Education in Law and Languages uses a variety of study materials and may have the following elements:
+Our qualifications are as accessible as possible, and we have a comprehensive range of support services.
+Our Certificate of Higher Education in Law and Languages uses a variety of study materials and includes the following elements:

 Learning outcomes, teaching and assessment